-At any rate, my Sydney coffee shops post has been a way, way long time coming.
-Sydney is where my coffee obsession was born, some 9 years ago.
+Sydney is where my coffee obsession was born, some 14 years ago.
 Some of my favorite cafes from back then are still thriving in this city today, and that makes me extremely happy.
 But since I’ve returned to Sydney to live for realsies, I’m constantly on the lookout for new coffee shops to try out and plan to update this article periodically with my new finds.

 Reuben Hills (Surry Hills)

 I stopped in at Reuben Hills once to grab a bag of beans and vowed to come back sometime to eat.
-I also vowed to stop in for their free Friday morning coffee cupping.
-Sadly neither happened before I left Sydney, but they’re on the list for my next round in town!
+I also keep meaning to stop in for their free Friday morning coffee cupping.

 In addition to knowing their stuff when it comes to coffee, Reuben Hills is more than proficient at brunch.
 But perhaps best of all is the beautiful space they have: it’s got a great atmosphere for catching up with friends over eggs and coffee.

 61 Albion St, Surry Hills // Weekdays 7am-4pm, Weekends 7:30am-4pm